-Risk monitoring is carried out on a periodic basis by both first and second line, to ensure compliance with regulatory requirements and the Risk Appetite of CBCAN.
-Key internal metrics on Credit Risk, Market Risk and Liquidity Risk are reported daily on the Risk Management website, accessible by all staff of CBCAN.
-The Operational Control Management function reports on execution of operational risk management tools including risk event management, risk and control self-assessment and control testing.
+Risk monitoring is carried out on a periodic basis by both first and second line, to ensure compliance with regulatory requirements and the Risk Appetite of CBCA.
+Key internal metrics on Credit Risk, Market Risk and Liquidity Risk are reported daily on the Risk Management website, accessible by all staff of CBCA.
+The OCM function reports on execution of Operational Risk management tools including risk event management, risk and control self-assessment and control testing.
+Risks are monitored and reported on as part of the quarterly SMRC and RCC, including their Risk Appetite consumption and Management control metrics.